ucaiado/mlops-on-heroku-fastapi/README.md

 ### Install
-To set up your environment to run the codes in this repository, start by setting up Heroku CLI in your machine:
+To set up your environment to run the codes in this repository, start by setting up the Github CLI, and the Heroku CLI in your machine:

 ```bash
 > conda create -n [envname] "python=3.8" scikit-learn boto3 pandas numpy rich dvc -c conda-forge